 Simply follow these steps:

-1. Backup your existing product database.
-First export all of your products - Products / Export (blue button at top).
+1. First, backup your existing product database!
+EXPORT all of your products - Products/Export (blue button at top).
 Export type is Product Excel, Export Criteria is All Products.
 Export, and save this on your hard drive as a backup (the "Backup Spreadsheet").
+You never want to do a spreadsheet import without first backing up what's already in the database - just in case.

 3. Find the column(s)/cell(s) on the Working Spreadsheet in which you need to add or modify data, and make your changes.
 BE CAREFUL WHEN YOU DO THIS - you can type directly onto the spreadsheet, but you cannot simply copy data from another source and paste it into the spreadsheet, or you will be modifying not only the data but also the spreadsheet cell formatting.
 Instead of using Paste, use Paste Special, and insert values only.
 THIS IS CRITICAL OR YOU WILL NOT BE ABLE TO IMPORT YOUR MODIFIED SPREADSHEET.